Revisions to policies are typically triggered by:

 - The policy owner, the UPP director, and the PPC Chair review comments received from this public comment period.
 A determination is made as to what modifications to the policy draft will be made.

-- The PPC Chair will either approve the policy for publication on behalf of the PPC, or, if there are major changes, will bring the final policy back to the PPC for approval to publish.
+- The PPC Chair will either approve the policy for publication on behalf of the PPC, or, if there are major changes that result from the public comment period, will bring the final policy back to the PPC for approval to publish.

 - If the policy changes include a requirement for formal training, the policy owner works with the appropriate training specialists to ensure that it is deployed (e.g., changes or new financial policies should also go through Training Services so that training materials and/or associated courses reflect the most current information.)